kachurovskiy/nanoels/README.md

 # Operating the ELS

 ELS remembers all the positions and ON/OFF status when powered off.
-If you move the spindle / carriage when the ELS is off,

 ## Safety